Referendums in the Philippines

-Referendums in the Philippines are occasionally held at a national, regional or local level.
-Referendums can either by national or local in scope.
-In the Philippines, "referendums" and "plebiscites" mean different things.
+Referendums in the Philippines are occasionally held at the national, regional, or local level.
+A referendum may be either national or local in scope.
+In the Philippines, the terms "referendum" and "plebiscite" have distinct meanings.

-Referendum vs. plebiscite
+Terminology

 According to the Initiative and Referendum Act, a referendum is "the power of the electorate to approve or reject a legislation through an election called for the purpose."
 A plebiscite, on the other hand, is "the electoral process by which an initiative on the Constitution is approved or rejected by the people."

+Referendums

-The constitution also mandates a referendum for these instances:
+The constitution mandates a referendum for these instances: